Miami Birth Injury Lawyer

 - Oxygen deprivation

-Doctors, nurses, and hospitals who provide childbirth services must be held responsible when their actions or in-actions amount to medical negligence and result in a birth injury to your infant.
-Informed health care professional are also expected to diagnose and treat properly any issues that may arise during pregnancy and after childbirth.
+Doctors, nurses, and hospitals who provide childbirth services can be held responsible when their actions or inactions amount to medical negligence and result in a birth injury to your infant.
+Informed healthcare professionals are also expected to properly diagnose and treat any issues that may arise during pregnancy and after childbirth.

 State and federal benefit programs are available to help offset expenses related to a birth injury, such as: